 Whether you’re scoping out local electricians to hire or interested in becoming an electrician, this is the perfect article for you.

-An Electrician perform a variety of different tasks in the field, from the initial installation of wiring to completing disassembling existing wiring.
+An Electrician performs a variety of different tasks in the field, from the initial installation of wiring to completing disassembling existing wiring.
 In addition, electricians are required to wear special clothing, shoes, and gloves to protect themselves.
 Below, are 10 fascinating facts about electricians that are sure to both surprise and educate you!

 - Electricians are extensively trained to ensure they are able to work safely in the most dangerous of conditions.
-Electricians gain a lot of hands on experience during their 4 year apprenticeships.
+Electricians gain a lot of hands-on experience during their 4-year apprenticeships.
 From there, they must work a minimum of 3 years in the field before applying to receive the title of “Master” electrician.
 So, in total, electricians receive nearly as much training as doctors do!

 - An Electrician typically specializes in one particular line of electrical work.
 This work can be either commercial, residential, industrial, or outside lineman.
 The majority of electricians are certified to work in multiple different areas.

 - Physical exertion is a huge component to working in the electrical field.
 An electrician is required to lift heavy objects on a regular basis, fit into tight spaces, and climb ladders.

 - At the same time, electricians need to be smart and able to work in high-pressure situations.
 For example, they have to be able to navigate both complex blueprints and be knowledgeable on local (and federal) electrical codes.
 Plus, excellent recall of electrical knowledge is required, especially in during stressful scenarios.